Yandy Díaz Player Props: Rays vs. Yankees

 Yandy Díaz At The Plate

+- Diaz has 40 hits and an OBP of .428, both of which are best among Tampa Bay hitters this season.

-- Among the qualified hitters in MLB action, his batting average ranks eighth, his on-base percentage ranks sixth, and he is third in the league in slugging.
+- Among qualifying hitters in MLB play, his batting average ranks ninth, his on-base percentage ranks eighth, and he is fourth in the league in slugging.

-- Diaz is batting .375 with two homers during his last outings and is on a four-game hitting streak.
+- Diaz will look to extend his eight-game hitting streak.
+He's batting .278 in his last outings.

+- Diaz has picked up a hit in 68.6% of his 35 games this year, with more than one hit in 34.3% of them.

-- He has hit a home run in nine games this season (29.0%), homering in 6.8% of his trips to the plate.
+- He has hit a home run in 25.7% of his games this season, and 5.9% of his plate appearances.

-- Diaz has driven in a run in 12 games this year (38.7%), including three games with more than one RBI (9.7%).
-He has also driven home three or more of his team's runs in three contests.
+- In 37.1% of his games this year, Diaz has notched at least one RBI.
+In three of those games (8.6%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.

+- In 57.1% of his games this season, he has scored at least once.
+And he's had seven games with multiple runs (20.0%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.